suborbital/e2core/docs/usage/running-atmo.md

 # Running Atmo

 {% hint style="warning" %}
-Atmo is still in Alpha, and as such should not yet be used for production workloads.
+Atmo is still in early Beta, and as such should not yet be used for production workloads.
 {% endhint %}

 Atmo is distributed as a Docker image: `suborbital/atmo`